Compute

 UCS Resource Permissions

 New IAM users do not have any permissions assigned by default.
-You need to first add them to one or more groups and then attach policies or roles to these groups.
-The users then inherit permissions from the groups and can perform specified operations on cloud services based on the permissions they have been assigned.
+You need to add them to one or more groups and attach permissions policies or roles to these groups.
+Users then inherit permissions from the groups they belong to and can perform specified operations on cloud services based on the permissions.

 UCS is a global service deployed for all regions.
 When you set the authorization scope to Global services, users have permissions to access UCS in all regions.